 For stream connectors (see chapter 15), the connection set has more than two elements whose flow variable may be negative (based on evaluation of the min-attribute).

 For an array of connectors it applies separately to each element.
+The string value must be non-empty and provide the reason why it may only be connected once.

 [This annotation is intended for non-causal connectors, see section 9.3.
 The connection handling operates on connection sets, and thus this restriction should also operate on those sets.
 The set handling avoids the case where only one of two equivalent models generate diagnostics.
 The stream connector part is primarily intended to exclude sensor-variables, see section C.3.3, but also excludes non-reversible outgoing flows.]